All Episodes

 But Trump gave Oz sort of the political chops to be able to get into this from the beginning.

-And I think it's been critical for Oz in these last few weeks, especially as he's as we've seen first the McCormick group that sort of come after him, and then of course Kathy Barnett makes a surge.
+And I think it's been critical for Oz in the last few weeks, especially as he's seen first the McCormick group sort of come after him, and then, of course, Kathy Barnett making some surge.

 I've never seen a poll where he wasn't leading.